• recipes

 1. Rinse your chickpeas after an overnight soak and put them into a large pot with plenty of fresh water.
 Bring them to the boil and simmer for about 75-90 minutes, until very tender and almost falling apart.

-2. To make chilli oil, bring ½ cup of olive oil to a gentle boil.
+2. To make chilli oil, bring ½ cup of olive oil to 160° C / 320° F – the oil will ripple and if you throw a couple of chilli flakes into it, they should sizzle gently (not aggressively as this will make chilli flakes burn).
 Take it off the heat.
 Stir chilli flakes and salt (if using) into the hot oil.
 Set aside to cool down before using.

 SHARE